abditake/Reading-Notes/Code-301/class-13.md

       - REST uses Http protocols to allow the user to Create, Read, Update, Delete.

 - ## If you had to describe the process of creating a RESTful API in 5 steps, what would they be?
-      - setup simple server with routes
+      - setup basic server with express
+      - create your router/
-      - add get,post,delete,put to your routes
+      - mount the router and add CRUD get/put/delete routes
+      - create a schema
+      - now you should be able to add, remove, and get data from api.